T-ara: 2009–2010: Formation, debut and breakthrough

 T-ara held their first comeback performance through Music Bank on December 3 and began promotions with their new seventh member, Hwayoung, and new leader, Boram, and received two consecutive wins for "Wae Ireoni" and "Yayaya" on M Countdown.

-2011–2012: Breakthrough and bullying controversy
+2011–2012: International expansion and bullying controversy

 T-ara's second EP John Travolta Wannabe was released on June 29, 2011.
 It charted at number three on the Gaon Album Chart and has sold 30,116 copies as of 2011.
 The EP's only single, "Roly-Poly", peaked at number two on the Gaon Digital Chart and number one on the Korea K-Pop Hot 100 chart.
 The single became a breakthrough success, becoming the top-grossing and highest-selling single of 2011 in South Korea with over four digital million units sold.
 "Roly-Poly" was awarded Best Music Video at the 3rd Melon Music Awards and Singer of the Year (July) at the 1st Gaon Chart Awards, and was nominated Best Dance Performance by a Female Group and Song of the Year at the 13th Mnet Asian Music Awards.